 The PLG can raise areas of patient concern with the Association and responds to requests to provide views, comments and written commentaries for a patient readership for use by the association, both for its own members and for an external professional and public audience.
 In this way, the PLG seeks to inform patients and the public about colorectal issues and their impact on patient care and the public.

-Composed of eight lay people, the PLG is entirely voluntary and unpaid.
+Composed of 11 lay people, the PLG is entirely voluntary and unpaid.
 Most of its members have considerable experience both as patients with colorectal disease and also in patient support groups, such as the Ileostomy & Internal Pouch Association and the Colostomy Association.

 There are strict terms of reference to ensure that the group acts in the best interests of patients at all times and as independent private individuals, so that they can voice honest and critical opinions both to the association and to other external committees.